sci-42ver/SICP_SDF/SDF_notes.md

-Thanks for your explanation of why the design for "parent env and the child env" about inheritance is what it is.
-I am learning SICP and Software Design for Flexibility (SDF), so I don't have much programming background and don't know much about some jargons.
-For reference, "introspection" means https://en.wikipedia.org/wiki/Type_introspection#:~:text=In%20computing%2C%20type%20introspection%20is,programming%20languages%20possess%20this%20capability.
-This is why we say "No, of course not." since dynamic variable scoping is implicitly banned.

-"A context belonging to an uninvoked function cannot ever make sense in any language with reentrancy.": by reading "Similarly, code shared by two processors accessing shared data should be reentrant." in https://en.wikipedia.org/wiki/Reentrancy_(computing), func A may be interrupted by func B where both shares data C. Then "A context belonging to an uninvoked function" which will be run immediately may make sense.
-Maybe I misunderstood what you mean and what you want to say may be "an uninvoked function" until the program is finished.

-Sorry if ambiguity.
-I didn't mean no "dynamic scope" implies no "introspection".
-I means the other direction: If "barring introspection capabilities", then as wikipedia says we can't "examine the type or properties of an object at runtime".
-Then this means we can't know "how a program executes", so no "dynamic scope".
-Is it that case?
 # Notice
 - I won't read many reference papers except when they are *specifically about programming*.
 - I don't have time to test all possible *types* of inputs.
 I will only give some types of inputs which IMHO are all possible types without the review from others.